rocapp/qbittorrent-search-plugins/_Footer.md

-This is a cool assfooter :)
+This is a cool assfooter :D